Osama Hamdan: Career

-In an interview which aired on the Lebanese Al-Quds TV channel on July 28, 2014 (as translated by MEMRI), Hamdan stated that "killing children...is engraved in the historical Zionist and Jewish mentality."
-Commenting on the accusation of Blood Libel against Jews, Hamdan stated "we all remember how the Jews used to slaughter Christians, in order to mix their blood in their holy matzos.
+In a 2014 interview which aired on the Hamas-affiliated Al-Quds TV channel as translated by MEMRI, Hamdan stated that "killing children...is engraved in the historical Zionist and Jewish mentality."
+Commenting on the accusation of blood libel against Jews, Hamdan stated "we all remember how the Jews used to slaughter Christians, in order to mix their blood in their holy matzos.
 This is not a figment of imagination or something taken from a film.
 It is a fact, acknowledged by their own books and by historical evidence."
 In a subsequent interview with CNN's Wolf Blitzer, Hamdan defended his comments, stating that he was responding to comments made by Moshe Feiglin in the Israeli Knesset in which he called for the "complete destruction of the Palestinians in Gaza".
-Hamdan asserted that the organisation MEMRI had edited and 'cut' his words in a selective manor taking them out of context, going on to remark that "we are not against Jews, we are against the Israeli occupation".
+Hamdan asserted that the organisation MEMRI had edited and 'cut' his words in a selective manner taking them out of context, going on to remark that "we are not against Jews, we are against the Israeli occupation".

+He served as a top advisor to Ismail Haniyeh, former leader of the Hamas Political Bureau.

+2023 Gaza war

+During the Gaza war, Hamdan acted as a media representative for Hamas, appearing from Lebanon across multiple platforms and channels internationally for interview and comment across various issues.
+In March 2025, Hamdan and top ranking Hamas officials Taher al-Nono and Basem Naim negotiated with the envoy of American President Donald Trump, including Adam Boehler, for a ceasefire deal and resolution to the Gaza war hostage crisis.
+Boehler and Hamas unsuccessfully discussed a deal to free the Israeli-American soldier and hostage Edan Alexander.
+In a May 2025 interview with Drop Site News, Hamdan stated that the negotiations with Boehler were productive, but that Israel ultimately sabotaged and derailed these efforts.

+Sanctions

+Since 2001, Hamas has been subject to international sanctions under United Nations Security Council Resolution 1373 and Hamadan is one of several Hamas leaders sanctioned under the resolution.
+Since the adoption of Resolution 1373, he has been sanctioned by Australia's Department of Foreign Affairs and Trade subjecting him to a travel ban from the country.

+Hamdan was sanctioned by the United States in 2003 as a Specially Designated Global Terrorist by United States Department of the Treasury in response to the Shmuel HaNavi bus bombing.

+In 2020, Hamdan was sanctioned by the United Kingdom's Foreign, Commonwealth and Development Office and Office of Financial Sanctions Implementation of HM Treasury subjecting him to a travel ban from the country.